Huy-DNA/MPiSC/report/chapters/theoretical-aspects/index.typ

 #proof[A dequeue indirectly performs a value dequeue through `spsc_dequeue`.
 Because `spsc_dequeue` can only match one `spsc_enqueue` by another enqueue, the theorem holds.]

-#theorem[A dequeue can only match at most one enqueue.] <ltqueue-unique-match-dequeue>
+#theorem[In LTQueueV1, a dequeue can only match at most one enqueue.] <ltqueue-unique-match-dequeue>

 #proof[This is trivial as a dequeue can only read out at most one value, so it can only match at most one enqueue.]